 With delicious coffee and friendly service, Jupiter Outpost will definitely have you coming back for refills.
-They are mostly known for their five-star coffee and breakfast food, but they also have amazing sandwiches and chili on their lunch menu.
+They are mostly known for its five-star coffee and breakfast food, but they also have amazing sandwiches and chili on its lunch menu.
 Book lovers: this trendy café’ also has a few bookshelves lining the wall.
 And did we mention they have a pet turtle?

 2059 W 47th St